natanimn/Telebof/README.md

 ```
 We have two handlers: `/start` command handler and `text` handler.

-The first handler handles `/start` command and send back a text `Welcome`.
+The first handler handles `/start` command and send back a text `Hello, welcome to your first bot!`.
 The second handler handles any incoming text and echoes this text.

 Our callback classes take two arguments: `et.telebof.TelegramContext` class and a class of an update which is being handled respectively.